HARMONIOUS -- Human-like reactive motion control and multimodal perception for humanoid robots: Materials and Methods

 For self-collision avoidance, we sampled each body link to obtain sets of points on the robot surface.
 These points serve as both virtual obstacles and projected positions on the robot, which are the closest points of the robot to obstacles.
 Due to the kinematic limitations of our humanoid robot, the projected positions are only on the hand and forearm of the controlled arm(s), and the virtual obstacles are on the common torso and the ``primary arm'' (hand, forearm, upper arm) when the dual-arm version of the controller is used.
 The virtual obstacles are not on the secondary arm because of the arm prioritization---only the ``secondary arm'' avoids the collision with the ``primary arm'' and not vice versa.

 We find the closest pair of virtual obstacles and projected positions for each combination of body parts.
-If their distance $d_C$ is less than a threshold, we add the virtual obstacle to the set of obstacles with a threat level $a_t = 1 - 50d_C/3$.
-The collision point is the projected position of the obstacle on the robot ($\mathbf{P}_C$), the collision direction ($\mathbf{n}_C$) is the vector from the collision point to the virtual obstacle, and the gain ($V_C$) is equal to 1.2.
+If their distance $d_C$ is less than a threshold, we add the virtual obstacle to the set of obstacles with $a_t \cdot V_C = 1.2 - 20d_C \geq 0$.
+The coefficients were empirically determined in simulation and on the real robot to obtain appropriate self-collision avoidance reactions.
+The collision point is the projected position of the obstacle on the robot ($\mathbf{P}_C$), the collision direction ($\mathbf{n}_C$) is the vector from the collision point to the virtual obstacle.
 Finally, we compute the linear inequality constraint for these obstacles in the same way as for the external obstacles.